SublimeText/PackageDev/README.rst

 AAAPackageDev
 =============

-status: beta

 Overview
 ========

-AAAPackageDev helps create and edit syntax definitions, snippets, completions files, build systems and other Sublime Text extensions.
+AAAPackageDev is a Sublime Text 2 and 3 plugin that helps create and edit syntax definitions, snippets, completions files, build systems and other Sublime Text extensions.

 The general workflow looks like this: